Leander-s/machine_learning_praktikum/README.md

     docker run --gpus all -it ml_container

-## Python environment aktivieren
+## Activate python environment

     conda activate ml

 ## Dependencies

-sollten alle durch das Dockerfile installiert sein
+- nvidia docker toolkit OR miniconda
+- CUDA capable GPU

+### Python packages
+Should be installed by init.sh

-## Ausführung
+## Execution

 ### gnn

     python gnn.py ../data/<dataset>/<data>.csv <model> <task>

-- **dataset** kann "dataset_used_for_modeling" oder "washed_dataset" sein
+- **dataset**: "dataset_used_for_modeling" or "washed_dataset"
-- **data** kann irgendein csv file aus dem dataset folder sein
+- **data**: can be any csv file in the dataset folder
-- **model** kann "gcn", "mpnn", "gat" oder "attentivefp" sein
+- **model**: "gcn", "mpnn", "gat" or "attentivefp"
-- **task** kann "cla" oder "reg" sein
+- **task**: "cla" or "reg"

-### Fragen

-Wie genau funktioniert der code.
-Welche argumente machen was, wo kommt der output raus.

 # Data

-Data zum trainieren/testen der Modelle.

-### Fragen

-Was ist der unterschied zwischen "dataset_used_for_modeling" und "washed_dataset"
+- csv files containing datasets for training/validating/testing.
+- output files in .bin format are also stored here

 # Figure

-Tabelle der Ergebnisse
+Results provided by the paper.